The Essential SEO Guide for Online Community and Forums

-Anyone who works on internet businesses understands that the web page rank in the search engine result page (SERP) plays a pivotal role in business growth.
+It is common knowledge that web page rank in the search engine result page (SERP) plays a pivotal role in business growth.
 This is no different for online community SEO — a well-optimized online community can drive traffic, increase brand visibility, and help in new client acquisition.

-Since web users are more inclined to click on organic results than paid advertisements, investing in SEO for the online community and forums must be one of the top priorities.
-In fact, this has led to the mushrooming of the digital agencies that offer SEO services.
+Since web users are more inclined to click on organic results than paid advertisements, investing in SEO for websites, online communities and forums must be one of the top priorities.
+In fact, this has led to the mushrooming of boutique digital agencies that offer SEO services.
 In larger companies, there are dedicated teams that work only on SEO.

 In general SEO professionals have an understanding of the different CMS such as WordPress, Ghost, and hosted solutions like Webflow.
 This expertise in configuring the website technically to ensure that the content is easily indexable via search engines constitutes on-site optimization.
 The other component of SEO is off-site optimization which encompasses factors such as guest posting, media mentions, and influencer outreach for building backlinks.